 Looking for a helpful presentation for your church's senior citizen members?
 Check out this free presentation toolkit, "Talking with Your Doctor," from the Department of Health and Human Services and the National Institute on Aging.
 Includes PowerPoint, speaker tips and notes, handouts, and ideas for putting together an enjoyable and informative meeting.

-Many senior citizens feel disconnected from their younger family members because they are not comfortable with computers, social media, etc. Consider tapping the expertise of tech experts on your staff or in the congregation to host a workshop covering basic computer skills, privacy issues, avoiding fraud, and other topics to help seniors become more comfortable navigating the tech world.
+Some senior citizens feel disconnected from their younger family members because they are not comfortable with computers, social media, etc. Consider tapping the expertise of tech experts on your staff or in the congregation to host a workshop covering basic computer skills, privacy issues, avoiding fraud, and other topics helpful to seniors.
 Not only does this help them stay in touch with children and grandchildren, but it can help them with accessing medical records, paying bills without getting outdoors in bad weather, and other daily tasks.
 For ideas and information, check out "Top 8 Websites to Help Senior Citizens Obtain Basic Computer and Internet Skills," and this great blog post, "Bridging the Digital Divide: Connect Seniors to Technology".

-Read how one Assemblies of God church has provided a lovely facility for retirees and Alzheimer's patients, in this PE News article.
-If your church doesn't have the resources to build an entire facility, you are sure to get some ideas for how you might volunteer, help decorate, etc., at a facility near you.
+Read how one church has provided a lovely facility for retirees and Alzheimer's patients, in this PE News article.
+If your church doesn't have the resources to build an entire facility, you will get ideas for how you might volunteer, help decorate, etc., at a facility near you.

 The National Institutes of Health's SeniorHealth newsletter - tips, tools, and videos to assist with healthy aging, including Go4Life materials to assist with increasing exercise and physical activity at all levels of ability.

-Some seniors take staying fit to an even more challenging level.
+Some seniors take staying fit to the next level!
 Watch this video of the Penn Relays "Inspiring 100-Meter Dash for Athletes Near 100 Years Old" from the fitness site at Mercola.com.

 Find suggestions and resources about staying healthy for senior veterans in the Veterans Health Administration newsletter.